killerchip/token-query/README.md

 ## logout

 Call the `logout` function you want to logout from your app.
-It will delete the current token and will stop any scheduled background refresh operation.
+It will clear token and any scheduled background refresh operation.

 example:

 ```
 <button
     onClick={() => {
-        mockQuery.logout();
+        exampleQuery.logout();
         // other logout steps
     })}
 >